Tamar of Mukhrani: Family background and first marriage

-Tamar was a daughter of Constantine I, Prince of Mukhrani, by her wife Darejan, daughter of Prince Ghuana Abashidze.
+Tamar was a daughter of Constantine I, Prince of Mukhrani, by his wife Darejan, daughter of Prince Ghuana Abashidze.
 She was, thus, a brotherly niece of Vakhtang V Shah-Nawaz, King of Kartli in eastern Georgia.
 Both eyewitnesses, such as the French traveler Jean Chardin, and historians, such as the 18th-century royal Prince Vakhushti, characterize Tamar as being exceptionally beautiful as well as passionate and seductive.

 Tamar's first marriage was occasioned by a military campaign of her uncle, Vakhtang V, into the western Georgian polities in the course of which, in 1661, he replaced King Bagrat V of Imereti with his own son, Archil, and Vameq III Dadiani, Prince of Mingrelia, with his protégé, Levan III Dadiani.
 Levan was given Tamar in marriage, but the couple became soon estranged from each other.
 Although Levan was in love with his wife, neither him nor Tamar was faithful.